chungquantin/baby-shell/README.md

 ### Command execution

-To understand how shell execute commands, you must have a fundamental knowledge of process in operating system.
-Whenever a process uses system call like `execve` or `execvp` to execute binary command, the process exits with success code `exit(0)` or error code `exit(1)`.
-Hence, single process shell unable to run interactively waiting for user input.
+To understand how a shell executes commands, you must have a fundamental knowledge of the process in the operating system.
+Whenever a process uses a system call like `execve` or `execvp` to execute the binary command, the process exits with the success code `exit(0)` or error code `exit(1)`.
+Hence, a single process shell is unable to run interactively while waiting for user input.

 #### Forking process

 The solution is simple, for every command, we will fork another process which copies the memory of that process to the another.
-In this way, the context of the old process is the same while the main program is no longer interrupts after the execution.
+In this way, the context of the old process is the same while the main program is no longer interrupted after the execution.

 ```
 NAME